Mynkskhr/diehlmetering/docs/source/next-steps.rst

 • A selected product line or platform
 • A representative country baseline for NIS2
-• Core CRA and ISO/IEC 27001 requirements
+• Core CRA and ISO 27001 requirements
 • Evidence generation aligned with real operations

 This allows leadership to validate the execution model using tangible